Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Introduction

-Here we explore how all aspects of the trigger problem may be tackled using AI executing \emph{at the edge}.
-We have designed a novel trigger mechanism for insect capture, recognising (1) that image data are required to achieve high levels of species granularity; (2) that a trigger must be low-powered and accurate, and (3) that hardware platforms should be easily available and low-cost.
-Our method filters a continuously captured stream of images and searches for those with insect features as learned by a convolutional neural network (CNN).
-We are able to mitigate power consumption issues by designing our models to suit the latest power-efficient microcontroller hardware.
-We show how image classifiers can be trained and deployed on low-cost hardware to detect insect instances with high levels of accuracy in real-time and with zero latency.
-We extensively evaluate our models on validation datasets, out-of-domain examples and via analysis with saliency maps to build trust in the learned representations.
-We provide an early hardware implementation for an insect camera trap to quantify the power consumption and execution latency of models on-device.
-Our method is found to be accurate, robust, power-efficient and fast operating on low-cost hardware.
+Here, we explore how all aspects of the trigger problem may be tackled using image-based ultra-lightweight AI designed to execute on microcontroller units (MCUs) \emph{at the edge}, meaning deployed on platforms in the field where power and data volume limitations are significant.
+Our design recognises (1) that image data are required to achieve high levels of species granularity; (2) that a trigger must be storage efficient, responsive, and operate with minimal latency and (3) that the trigger should suit hardware platforms which are low-powered, in this case we target MCUs.
+Our trigger allows a continuously captured stream of images to be processed and searches for those with insect features as learned by a convolutional neural network (CNN).
+Via carefully constructed accuracy measures, we measure the storage efficiency and responsiveness of the trigger.
+We also show the trigger operating on the latest power-efficient microcontroller hardware to measure its power consumption and quantify quantisation error.
+Further, to build trust in our method, we extensively evaluate our models on test datasets, example images from field trials and via analysis with saliency maps to explain the representations learned by the models.
+The result is a suite of AI models with especially low computational burden, high accuracy and trustworthiness.
+We provide all model weights, extensive software documentation and guidance for others to develop their own variations for ectotherm-focussed camera traps.